 Yamamoto’s first six months in his new job did little to assuage his doubts.
-Despite the dedication of his hand-picked engineering team, known internally as the 47 Samurai, the rotary’s major problems seemed intractable — particular the chatter marks, whose cause was initially elusive.
-Nonetheless, Yamamoto decided to give it his best effort, particularly after he heard Matsuda give a speech to Toyo Kogyo suppliers that June, outlining the threat of MITI’s consolidation plans.
+Despite the dedication of his hand-picked engineering team, known internally as the “47 Ronin” (in reference to the famous group of masterless samurai whose quest to avenge their fallen lord in the early 1700s is popularly regarded in Japan as the epitome of honor, loyalty, and duty), the rotary engine’s major problems seemed intractable — particular the chatter marks, whose cause was initially elusive.
+Nonetheless, Yamamoto resolved to give it his best effort, particularly after he heard Matsuda deliver a speech to Toyo Kogyo suppliers that June, outlining the existential threat posed by MITI’s consolidation plans.

 By the time Toyo Kogyo exhibited prototypes of the new rotary at the Tokyo Auto Show in October, Yamamoto had become so frustrated and discouraged that he told Matsuda he wanted to resign.
 Matsuda persuaded him to stay by appealing not only to Yamamoto’s company loyalty, but also to the memory of the siblings they had both lost in the bombing of Hiroshima.